 - Neighborhood Health Plan - PBO

 - Private Health Care Systems (PHCS)

 - Railroad Medicare

 - United Healthcare (non-HMO) - PBO

 - Adult and Pediatric

-Dr. Berkson is a member of the MGH Sports Medicine Service and is an Instructor of Orthopaedic Surgery at Harvard Medical School.
+Dr. Berkson is a member of the MGH Sports Medicine Center and is an Instructor of Orthopaedic Surgery at Harvard Medical School.
 He has worked as a team physician for the Boston Red Sox and the New England Patriots and is the Head Team Physician for Wheaton College, Eastern Nazarene College, Foxborough High School and Archbishop Williams High School.
 Dr. Berkson was recognized in 2005 as an Emerging Leader by the American Orthopaedic Association.

 Dr. Berkson is the Director of the MGH Sports Performance Center.
 The Center integrates state of the art technology with the clinical expertise of Mass General Sports Medicine physicians, certified athletic trainers, biomechanical engineers, therapists, cardiologists, nutritionists and certified strength and conditioning coaches.
 The Center was featured recently on the Discovery Channel.

 Dr. Berkson specializes in advanced arthroscopic procedures of the shoulder, knee and elbow, and he has completed training in cartilage restoration procedures.
 His current research interests include pitching injuries and studies of shoulder and elbow biomechanics.

 Dr. Berkson recently went on WRKO to speak about preventing sports injuries.